 The New York Times columnist and best-selling author David Brooks headlined the 2019 Gotto Lecture Series.
 In addition to his work as a columnist and commentator, Brooks is the author of four books, including The Second Mountain: The Quest for a Moral Life (2019).
 He is also an executive director of the Aspen Institute, where he leads Weave: The Social Fabric Project.
 His lecture was entitled, “Sacred Bonds: How to Weave Americans Back Together.”
 Replay this lecture.

 Dr. Jonathan Haidt

-About the Anita & Antonio Gotto Lecture Series
+About the Gotto Lecture Series

+The Anita and Antonio Gotto Lecture Series offers compelling talks and presentations by renowned theologians and preachers, writers and scholars, across a range of faith traditions and academic disciplines.
 Inaugurated in October 2018, the Gotto Lecture Series is made possible through a generous contribution from Anita and Antonio Gotto, longtime members of the congregation.